 As you might expect, each metro in the Texas trio offered a different context in which different businesses could thrive.
 For this reason, entrepreneurs will need to weigh the importance of affordability and opportunity for their respective business ideas.

-4 North Carolina Metros, 4 Florida Metros Among 20 Most Startup-Friendly Cities in U.S.
+4 North Carolina Metros, 4 Florida Metros Among 20 Best Places to Start a Business in U.S.

 Two neighboring metro areas situated in one of the most robust areas in the U.S. for biotech and high-tech innovation — the Research Triangle — fittingly made the list in consecutive spots.
 At #5, Raleigh, N.C., boasts a larger percentage of young businesses with 37%.